NY1024/ny1024.github.io/_pages/about.md

 **Address:** No.37 Xueyuan Road, Beijing, China

 ## News and Updates
+* 11/2025 🥳One first-authored paper accepted by IJCV.

 * 08/2025 🥳One co-authored paper accepted by NeurIPS 2025.

 * 08/2025 🥳One first-authored paper accepted by EMNLP 2025 Findings.